 Have you actually asked your friends and family what they want?
 We don’t know how many times we’ve been bought something that either we already have or that is of no use to us whatsoever and if there’s no receipt in the bag, it’s devastating!

-Secret Santa’s a well-known concept in office environments, whereby you pick a name from a hat and buy only for that particular person, with a budget of say ten pounds.
+Secret Santa’s a well-known concept in office environments, whereby you pick a name from a hat and buy only for that particular person, with a budget of, say, £10.
 However, there’s no reason this can’t be done within a family setting as well.
-Set your budget, for example £50, write a list of what you’d like and where they can buy it and that means everyone gets what they want and it hasn’t cost the earth.
+Set your budget, write a list of what you’d like and where they can buy it, and that means everyone gets what they want and it hasn’t cost the earth.
+Plus, if you want to make sure your Secret Santa even better, check out these ideas to make extra money for Christmas!
+It’s always useful to have a few more pennies in the piggy bank!

 In the same vein as kids birthday parties, we’d much rather our children have a couple of really decent presents as opposed to 30 x £5 presents which take up heaps of space and are forgotten about within minutes of opening.
 Instead, family members or friends can team-up and buy some bigger gifts to go down a storm.